Financial-Times/origami/README.md

 #### A Complete `oBrandDefine` Example

 The below example defines a `master` brand for the component `o-example`.
 We define four variables including `example-background`, but we provide a different `example-background` value for the `inverse` and `b2b` variants.
-Using the `supports-variants` map we explicitly state the `master` brand supports both of these variants.
+Using the `supports-variants` list we explicitly state the `master` brand supports both of these variants.

 ```scss
 @include oBrandDefine('o-example', 'master', (